cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 .. class:: Tuplet

-    tuplet class: creates tuplet objects which modify duration objects note that this is a duration modifier.
+    A tuplet object is a representation of one or more ratios that modify duration values and are stored in Duration objects.
+Note that this is a duration modifier.
 We should also have a tupletGroup object that groups note objects into larger groups.

     >>> myTup = Tuplet(numberNotesActual = 5, numberNotesNormal = 4)
     >>> print(myTup.tupletMultiplier())